marcingorecki/RPiCam/README.md

 RPiCam
 ======

 Project aims to create simple 3d camera using two Raspberry Pis.
-UI consist of PCD8544 display and a shutter button.
+UI consists of PCD8544 display and a shutter button.
+More buttons will be added soon.

 RPis are configured in master-slave configuration.
 Master maintains UI and notifies slave when to take a picture.